Green-Software-Foundation/if-docs/docs/users/how-to-compare-files-with-if-diff.md

 ## Why is this useful?

 `if-diff` can be used to verify that a given output file was correctly executed and that it was not tampered with after it was computed.
 Imagine you received an output file from someone, reporting their carbon expenditure.
-It is better to verify than trust this person's report, so you simply delete the `outputs` block from the file (creating a manifest), run it through `if-run` and compare the output to the original file you received.
+It is better to verify than trust this person's report, so you simply delete the `outputs` block from the file (creating an IMP), run it through `if-run` and compare the output to the original file you received.
 All being well, the two files are identical. if not, you can see exactly where the differences are.

 `if-diff` can also be used for debugging your own files.
-Maybe you have some large manifest files in development and have accidentally introduced some changes that you are now struggling to identify, but are leading to different `if-run` outcomes. `if-diff` can quickly scan your two files and tell you where the differences are so you can get back in sync.
+Maybe you have some large IMP files in development and have accidentally introduced some changes that you are now struggling to identify, but are leading to different `if-run` outcomes. `if-diff` can quickly scan your two files and tell you where the differences are so you can get back in sync.

 ## Example: output verification